Livingston Parish officials hosting public meeting revising master plan, zoning regulations

 LIVINGSTON—The Livingston Parish government is updating the 2013 master plan, Envision Louisiana and it is asking for the community's help.

-Members of the parish are invited to attend a public meeting at the Livingston Parish Library on Tuesday evening from 5:30 p.m. to 7:30 p.m. to share their thoughts and voice concerns about the current state of the parish in regard to the master plan and zoning.
+Members of the parish are invited to attend a public meeting at the Walker-Denham branch of the Livingston Parish Library on LA 190 on Tuesday evening from 5:30 p.m. to 7:30 p.m. to share their thoughts and voice concerns about the current state of the parish in regard to the master plan and zoning.

 According to their Facebook page, this includes "classifications and maps across the entire Parish in a comprehensive manner."